How Does Outward Bound Prevent Vector-Borne Diseases On Course?

 WHAT IF I AM VACCINATED?

 Fully vaccinated students may forgo pre-course testing but must submit proof of vaccination prior to beginning an expedition.
-People are considered fully vaccinated 2 weeks after their final dose of a vaccine.
+People are considered fully vaccinated 2-weeks after their final dose of a vaccine.
+Regardless of vaccinated status, all participants will also be tested Outward Bound, on day 1 and 5 of their course.

 WHAT DOES STRICT SOCIAL DISTANCING MEAN PRIOR TO THE COURSE?